madetech/blog/posts/vim_considered_harmful.md

 Most certainly not.
 That's not the point I'm trying to make here.

-What you need to do is to sit down and practice Vim until it has become a part of your muscle memory.
+When adopting this wonderful text editor, you need to accept the fact that you are required to put in your 10 000 hours.

-One of the best resources I have found online is Vimgolf.
-I must have completed over a 100 challenges.
+Figuratively speaking of course.

-I was also fortunate enough to become friends with one of the Vim giants Drew Neil, the author of Vimcasts and went to all his meetups.
+If it's not in your muscle memory, it's not worth using it.

-If you take anything away from this, hopefully it's that if you want to use Vim, you have to be ready to commit to studying it.
+Practice using Vimgolf, watch Vimcasts and read the built in documentation.

-There is a fine line between Vim being your ally and Vim being your enemy, silently draining your energy and making you worse off than if you were using notepad (No offence to developers using Notepad).
+There is a fine line between Vim being your ally or your enemy, silently draining your energy and making you worse off than if you were using a simpler text editor.